arkq/LC3plus/Readme.txt

 The floating-point source code introduces a floating-point data type and corresponding functions via macros labeled LC3_XYZ.
-By default they use single precision floating point format to represent data and perform mathematical operations.
-Double precision floating point format can be acitivated by enabling the define LC3_DOUBLE_PRECISION.
+They use single precision floating point format to represent data and perform mathematical operations.

 Usage